Rooty Hill - Minchinbury

 Population growth drivers in Rooty Hill - Minchinbury are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Rooty Hill - Minchinbury's population was around 23,312 as of Nov 2025.
-This showed an increase of 486 people since the 2021 Census which reported a population of 22,826.
-The change was inferred from ABS estimated resident population of 23,239 in June 2024 and an additional 100 validated new addresses since the Census date.
-This resulted in a density ratio of 1,594 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, Rooty Hill - Minchinbury had a compound annual growth rate of 0.9%, outperforming its SA3 area.
-Overseas migration contributed approximately 87.6% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Rooty Hill - Minchinbury's population is around 23,969 as of Feb 2026.
+This reflects an increase of 1,143 people (5.0%) since the 2021 Census, which reported a population of 22,826 people.
+The change is inferred from the estimated resident population of 23,218 from the ABS as of June 2024 and an additional 99 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,639 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Rooty Hill - Minchinbury has demonstrated resilient growth patterns with a 0.9% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 87.6% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
-Growth rates by age group were applied to all areas for years 2032 to 2041.
-By 2041, a population increase of 1,464 persons was expected based on latest annual ERP population numbers, reflecting an overall increase of 5.9% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, a population increase just below the median of national areas is expected, with the area expected to grow by 1,464 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 3.0% in total over the 17 years.

 Frequently Asked Questions - Population